 Politicians from Black backgrounds, even in the UK, are better shielded from racist prejudices than South Asians due to the weaponization of Black history in the US and its influence throughout Europe.

 White British constituencies presently make up less than two-thirds of the population in 140 out of 632 (not counting Northern Ireland).
-However, recent Ipsos survey found that, of that expanding non-white population, 68% of ethnic minority voters said they would vote Labour in Sunak’s first eight months as prime minister, while only 16% said they would vote Conservative.
+However, a recent Ipsos survey found that, of that expanding non-white population, 68% of ethnic minority voters said they would vote Labour in Sunak’s first eight months as prime minister, while only 16% said they would vote Conservative.
 Those numbers were 61% to 14% before to his appointment as prime minister.
 What might those changes in the percentages of minorities mean?

 Despite the fact that it and the Conservatives have alternated in power for 16 and 14 years in the last 30 years, respectively, Labour has historically been favored by people who belong to ethnic minorities.